This world heritage coastline features some the country’s most iconic coastal landmarks including Durdle Door and

 Direct flights from Holland, Germany and France to Southampton.
 Flights to Bournemouth and Exeter Airports.

 Two trains per hour to Bournemouth (travel time 2 hours), Weymouth (travel time 3 hours) and Exeter (travel time 3 hours) from central London.

-Several coaches a day from central London to Bournemouth, Poole and Weymouth
+Several coaches a day from central London to Bournemouth, Poole, Weymouth and Exeter

 Daily ferries to Poole and Portsmouth from France (3 - 6 hours).